Prince Félix of Luxembourg: Personal interests

 In 2003, he accepted the patronage of the sports association paratrooper "Cercle Para Luxembourg" (FAL).
 A fan of basketball, he was appointed honorary president of the "Federation Luxembourg Basketball" in 2005.

 Since 2016, Prince Félix chairs the Lorgues Terre de Vins association, whose goal is to make their community an unmissable destination in Provence.

 Marriage and children

 On 13 December 2012, the Grand Ducal household confirmed Prince Félix's engagement to Claire Lademacher.
 The civil wedding took place on 17 September 2013 in Königstein im Taunus, followed by a religious ceremony on 21 September in the Basilica of Sainte Marie-Madeleine in Saint-Maximin-la-Sainte-Baume, France.
 Since the wedding, the couple have been living in the south of France at the Château Les Crostes, a winery in Lorgues that has been owned by the Lademacher family for many years.

-Prince Félix and Princess Claire's daughter, Princess Amalia Gabriela Maria Theresa, was born on 15 June 2014 at the Maternité Grande-Duchesse Charlotte Hospital in Luxembourg.
-A son, Prince Liam Henri Hartmut, was born at Private Clinic in Geneva on 28 November 2016.
+Prince Félix and Princess Claire's daughter, Princess Amalia Gabriela Maria Theresa, was born on 15 June 2014 at the Grand Duchess Charlotte Maternity Hospital in Luxembourg.
+A son, Prince Liam Henri Hartmut, was born at Beaulieu General Clinic in Geneva on 28 November 2016.
+Claire gave birth to their second son, Prince Balthazar Félix Karl of Nassau, on 7 January 2024 at the Grand Duchess Charlotte Maternity Hospital in Luxembourg.